 How an Air Conditioner Works

-The core of your AC is the refrigerant lines, which move refrigerant around your system, controlled by the AC’s compressor.
+The core of your AC is the refrigerant lines, which move refrigerant around your system, controlled by the air conditioner’s compressor.
 When the refrigerant passes over the evaporator coil, it absorbs heat from the air, cooling it down.
 As the refrigerant heats up, it turns into a gas and moves to the condenser.
 When it reaches the outside unit, it enters the condenser.

 What Does the Condenser Fan Motor Do?